apache/cloudstack-documentation/source/adminguide/projects.rst

 If you have received an invitation to join a CloudStack project, and you want to accept the invitation, follow these steps:

 #.
-Log in to the CloudStack’s Primate UI.
+Log in to the CloudStack’s UI.

 #.
 In the left navigation, click Projects.